Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 - Other Names: Bucephalus typus (A. Smith, 1828); Dispholidus typus (Boulenger, 1896)

 The Boomslang is a species of highly venomous snake from the Colubridae family of reptiles.
 Its name, which refers to “tree snake,” is derived from both African and Dutch words.
 The Boomslang is a relatively long snake, reaching an average length of 3.3–5.2 feet in length (and occasionally exceeding 6 feet on rare occasions).

 The snake is also well-known for its egg-shaped head and large, round eyes; giving the animal exceptionally good vision.
 Coloration tends to vary significantly for the Boomslang, as males are usually light green, while females are often brown.
 Although reaching relatively long lengths, the snake is quite thin, reaching a maximum weight of only 1.124 pounds.

 The Boomslang is well-known for its solitary lifestyle and mild temperament.
 As a result, researchers often describe the snake as relatively harmless to humans, as it usually only bites when provoked or harassed by onlookers.

-The Boomslang is native to Sub-Saharan Africa, and is found primarily in Botswana, Namibia, Mozambique, and Zimbabwe.
-As an arboreal species, the Boomslang prefers forested regions, but has also been known to inhabit karoo scrubs and savannas.
-The Boomslang also tends to prefer higher elevations, and is common in areas above 4,000 feet.
-Due to its preference for moist regions, the Boomslang favors the Eastern and Central Plateaus of Africa due to the abundance of water and large variety of vegetation.
+The Boomslang is native to Sub-Saharan Africa and is found primarily in Botswana, Namibia, Mozambique, and Zimbabwe.
+As an arboreal species, the Boomslang prefers forested regions but has also been known to inhabit karoo scrubs and savannas.
+The Boomslang also tends to prefer higher elevations and is common in areas above 4,000 feet.
+Due to its preference for moist regions, the Boomslang favors the Eastern and Central Plateaus of Africa due to the abundance of water and a large variety of vegetation.
 This is crucial for the snake, as the Boomslang relatively leaves the safety of trees.